moisespsena-go/xbindata/README.md

 ## bindata

-*This fork is maintained by Kevin Burke.
+*This fork is maintained by Moises P. Sena.
 Don't expect many new features, though I will take a look at PR's.
 Changes made include:*

 - Atomic writes; generated file cannot be read while partially complete.